Come be part of the most dynamic and fastest-growing union in the Keystone State!

 An Organizer will be evaluated on her/his ability and skill in leading the union’s efforts to engage (organize and mobilize) workers successfully.
 Among other criteria, she/he will be evaluated on her/his ability to:

-- Listen to workers’ issues, effectively lay out the vision of the union, move workers to overcome their reservations and obstacles
+- Listen to workers’ issues, effectively lay out the vision of the union, move workers to overcome their reservations/obstacles, and inspire/motivate them to get involved in union campaigns and activities.

-- Identify and develop leaders to take on union leadership roles, so union members lead union activities and programs in the workplace
+- Identify and develop leaders to take on union leadership roles/help lead union activities and programs.

 - Understand and utilize basic technology (e.g. word processing and database software, internet, etc.)